Webplicity/transferable-context-aware-vr/README.md

 Details around this project can be found in: [CAVR](CAVR.pdf)

 # DESIGN & IMPLEMENTATION
-The theoretical design of the framework.
+The theoretical design and used software to implement this design:

 ![](design.png)
-The used software to implement this design:

 ![](implementation.png)

 # INSTALL